-Revenue.
-Revenue for the fiscal year ended March 31, 2023 was 4,027.5 billion JPY, an increase of 458.5 billion JPY, or 12.8% (CER % change: -0.8%), compared to the previous fiscal year.
-The increase is primarily attributable to favorable foreign exchange rates and growth from business momentum, fully offsetting the decrease of revenue due to the sale of a portfolio of diabetes products in Japan to Teijin Pharma Limited for 133.0 billion JPY, which was recorded as revenue in the previous fiscal year.
+Revenue for the fiscal year ended March 31, 2023 was JPY 4,027.5 billion, an increase of JPY 458.5 billion, or 12.8% (CER % change: -0.8%), compared to the fiscal year ended March 31, 2022.
+The increase is primarily attributable to favorable foreign exchange rates and growth from business momentum, fully offsetting the decrease of revenue due to the sale of a portfolio of diabetes products in Japan to Teijin Pharma Limited for JPY 133.0 billion, which was recorded as revenue in the fiscal year ended March 31, 2022.

-Revenue of our core therapeutic areas (i.e. Gastroenterology ("GI"), Rare Diseases, Plasma-Derived Therapies ("PDT") Immunology, Oncology, and Neuroscience) increased by 628.0 billion JPY, or 21.3%, compared to the previous fiscal year, to 3,572.9 billion JPY.
-Each of our core therapeutic areas, except Oncology, contributed to positive revenue growth due to favorable foreign exchange rates and growth from business momentum.
+Revenue of our core business areas (i.e., Gastroenterology ("GI"), Rare Diseases, Plasma-Derived Therapies ("PDT") Immunology, Oncology, and Neuroscience) increased by JPY 628.0 billion, or 21.3%, compared to the fiscal year ended March 31, 2022, to JPY 3,572.9 billion.
+Each of our core business areas, except Oncology, contributed to positive revenue growth due to favorable foreign exchange rates and growth from business momentum.
 Generic erosion and intensified competition impacted certain Oncology products in the fiscal year ended March 31, 2023, partially offset by the impacts of favorable foreign exchange rates.

-Revenue outside of our core therapeutic areas significantly decreased by 169.6 billion JPY, or 27.2%, compared to the previous fiscal year to 454.6 billion JPY, largely due to the aforementioned non-recurring 133.0 billion JPY selling price of the diabetes portfolio in Japan, which was recorded as revenue in the previous fiscal year.
+Revenue outside of our core business areas significantly decreased by JPY 169.6 billion, or 27.2%, compared to the fiscal year ended March 31, 2022 to JPY 454.6 billion, largely due to the aforementioned non-recurring JPY 133.0 billion selling price of the diabetes portfolio in Japan, which was recorded as revenue in the fiscal year ended March 31, 2022.